 The company is based in Belgium and has a strong reputation in the industry.

-Materialise has a very large share of the 3D printing market.
+To boot, Materialise has a considerable share of the 3D printing market.

-As 3D printing becomes more mainstream, Materialise has a business model that could be extremely successful.
+As 3D printing becomes more mainstream, Materialise has a business model that could be highly successful.